Frequently Asked Questions

 A: Yes.
 Similar to an IRA, you may invest a portion of your account balance in mutual funds available through HealthEquity HSA.

-A: For 2014, the maximum contribution set by the IRS for an individual account is $3,300 and the maximum contribution for family account is $6,550.
-Those of age 55 or older can make an additional “catchup” contribution of $1,000 per year.
-These limits apply to the total of what you and the university contribute.
+A: For 2015, the maximum contribution set by the IRS for an individual account is $3,350 and the maximum contribution for family account is $6,650.
+Those enrollees age 55 or older can make an additional catch-up contribution of $1,000 per year.
+These limits apply to the combined total of what you and the University contribute.
+See the Understanding Your HSA webpage for details.

 A: The HSA is in your name.
-It is your account and goes with you if you leave employment with the university.
-If you are on Medicare or go to another employer that does not have a qualified high deductible plan, you can still use your HSA money for qualified medical expenses, but will not be able to continue to make contributions.
+It is your account and goes with you if you leave employment with the University--including contributions made by the University.
+If you are on Medicare or go to another employer that does not have a qualified high-deductible health plan, you can still use your HSA money for qualified medical expenses but will not be able to continue to make contributions.

 A: The money continues to accumulate from year to year.
 You don’t lose the money left in your HSA or the interest it has earned.
 It is your money.

 A: Yes.
 You can take money out any time tax-free and without penalty as long as it is used to pay for qualified medical expenses.
 If you take money out for other purposes, however, you will pay income taxes on the withdrawal plus a 20% tax penalty.

 A: Qualified medical expenses are those that would generally qualify for the medical and dental expenses income tax deduction as outlined in IRS Publication 502 Medical and Dental Expenses.
 See www.irs.gov/publications/p502/index for a current complete list.

 A: Yes.
-As long as you are not enrolled in Medicare yourself and are still enrolled in a qualified high deductible health plan like myOptions, you can contribute to your HSA.
+As long as you are not enrolled in Medicare yourself and are still enrolled in a qualified high-deductible health plan like the Healthy Savings Plan, you can contribute to your HSA.

-A: You cannot have an HSA account if your spouse has a health care flexible spending account through his/her employer under which money can be reimbursed for your eligible health care expenses.
+A: You cannot have an HSA account if your spouse has a Health Care FSA through his/her employer under which money can be reimbursed for your eligible health care expenses.

 A: For 2015, HealthEquity, in partnership with Coventry Health Care, will provide HSA accounts for eligible University faculty and staff.